Project ASSERT: SBIRT in Emergency Care

 Project ASSERT HPAs affirm the dignity of patients and their cultural backgrounds, beliefs, and values during their hospital visit by establishing a relationship with patients based on emotional support and advocacy.
 The encounter with HPAs provides patients with the opportunity to explore change through a non-judgmental conversation combined with increased access to various health and treatment services if desired.

 Located at the BMC Emergency Department, 751 Albany Street, Boston, MA

 - Brent Stevenson, LADC II

 - Moses Williams, LADC II

 - John Cromwell, LADC II

-- Daniel Heenan, MPH, MS, LADC I
+- Daniel Heenan, MS, LADC I

 - Medical Director: Edward Bernstein MD

 Pediatric Project ASSERT Staff